 (2) The Commissioner must warn in writing an undercover officer who is not a police officer that if, having acquired a prohibited drug or prohibited plant whilst acting in the course of an undercover operation, that undercover officer does not deliver the prohibited drug or prohibited plant to a police officer as soon as is reasonably practicable after that acquisition, that undercover officer commits a simple offence under subsection (1).

-[Section 31 inserted by No. 55 of 2012 s.
+[Section 31 inserted: No. 55 of 2012 s.
 120.]

 32. No limitation